portworx/px-docs/applications/wp_k8s.md

 `kubectl get services wordpress`

-E.	 Cleaning up
+# Cleaning up

 "Deleting secret for mysql”

 `kubectl delete secret mysql-pass`

 "Deleting wordpress..."

 `kubectl delete -f wordpress.yaml`

 `kubectl delete -f wordpress-vol.yaml`

 "Deleting mysql for wordpress"

 `kubectl delete -f mysql.yaml`

 `kubectl delete -f mysql-vol.yaml`

-Note: Portworx PersistentVolume would allow you to recreate the Deployments and Services at this point without losing data, but hostPath loses the data as soon as the Pod stops running.
+`Note:` Portworx PersistentVolume would allow you to recreate the Deployments and Services at this point without losing data, but hostPath loses the data as soon as the Pod stops running.